PROJECTS GALLERIES ABOUT

 Redemption Square

-An award-winning documentary and web series that uncovers the hidden spirit of a contested public space in Los Angeles.
+Uncovering the hidden spirit of public space in Los Angeles.

 Overview

-To reimagine how people see and think about public space, I created a short documentary and web series about a contested park in Downtown LA that reveals an inclusive vision for its future through the eyes and memories of its users.
+To reimagine how people see and think about public space in the modern city, I created a short documentary and web series about a contested park in Downtown Los Angeles that reveals an inclusive vision for its future through the eyes and memories of its users.

 Activities concept development